 If you didn't find yourself jumping at the thought of dropping everything you have and ditching your current plans to follow Jesus, don't feel too discouraged.
-Not everyone who Jesus called immediately jumped at the thought of following Him either.
+Not everyone whom Jesus called immediately jumped at the thought of following Him either.
 That being said, there is something compelling about Jesus, that when we start learning more about Him and His love for us, the call to follow Him becomes increasingly more compelling.

-Have students read the passage on their Scripture sheets from Luke 9 entitled "Prospective Followers."
+Have students read Luke 9:57-62 from their Bibles.
 As they read have them mark three different situations where Jesus called someone who wasn't quite ready to follow Him.